HRT, DVT, VTE, And Heart Disease Risk Of Hormone Replacement Therapy

 Who Is at Higher Risk for Blood Clots

 Certain factors significantly increase clot risk when hormone therapy is used.
-These include increasing age, obesity, smoking, immobility, recent surgery or fracture, personal or family history of blood clots, and inherited clotting disorders such as Factor V Leiden.
+These include increasing age, obesity, smoking, immobility, recent surgery or fracture, personal or family history of blood clots, and inherited clotting disorders such as Factor V Leiden and others.
 In these cases, careful risk assessment and consideration of non-hormonal therapies are essential.

 Using Hormone Therapy Safely During Perimenopause